frePPLe/frepple/doc/user-guide/model-reference/sales-orders.rst

 maxlateness    duration          | The maximum delay that can be accepted to satisfy this
                                    demand.
                                  | The default value allows an infinite delay.
-minshipment    positive double   | The minimum quantity allowed for the shipment
+                                 | Use a value of 0 in businesses where the customer will
-                                   operationplans that satisfy this demand.
+                                   not accept a late delivery and cancel his order in such a case. minshipment    positive double   | The minimum quantity allowed for the shipment operationplans that satisfy this demand.
                                  | The default is 1.